plocket/ALKilnReview/README.md

 ## Installation

-This is [code for boston](https://www.codeforboston.org/) project or [suffolk lit lab team](https://suffolklitlab.org/).
-1. please join group and group communication for admin to help  to set up your environment and to set for development.
+This is [Code for Boston](https://www.codeforboston.org/) project or [Suffolk LIT lab team](https://suffolklitlab.org/).
+Please join group and group communication for admin to help  to set up your environment and to set for development.

 ## Setting up the environment file